garciaf/blog/source/post/2016-07-05-if-all-you-have-is-a-hammer-everything-looks-like-a-nai.html.markdown

 ## Medicine too

-If you complain about your shoulder and you met a surgeon the odd that open you up would be the solution.
+If you complain about your shoulder and you met a surgeon there is hight chance that open you up would be the solution.
 Would it be right?
 Only if it fit your problem, and that's all the problem.
 Probably having a second opinion with someone not specialized in opening people for living would be a reasonable decision.

-> So let's live in a forest far from every technical decisions
+## So no more technical decisions ...

 I would not go so far.